 If you think you might have depression, know that there are lots of ways to get help.
-Depression is treatable, and life can still be fulfilling after spinal cord injury.
+In the following section, we’ll discuss various treatments that can help you manage depression after spinal cord injury.

 How to Treat Depression After Spinal Cord Injury

-There’s no standard treatment for depression.
-What works for some person might not work for another, so you may have to do a little trial and error to find the best treatment for you.
+Because everyone can experience depression differently, a personalized approach to treatment is ideal.
+What works for one person won’t necessarily work for another, so you may have to undergo a little trial and error to find the best treatment for you.

 Psychotherapists are trained to listen to your problems, guide your thoughts, and provide resources that can help.

-Once you can identify the underlying problems, a psychotherapist will help suggest ways to cope.
+It helps you understand why you’re feeling depressed and that your feelings are valid.
+Once you can identify the underlying problems, a psychotherapist can suggest ways to cope.

-There are tons of benefits to exercise including improved mood, energy, and sleep, which makes it ideal for helping people deal with depression.
+There are many benefits of exercise including improved mood, energy, and sleep, which makes it ideal for helping people deal with depression.